-As a result of the introduction of the Homelessness Act 2002 and the Code of Guidance 2002 and 2006, and the Allocation of accommodation: choice based lettings code of guidance for local authorities published August 2008, local housing authorities are no longer required to maintain a housing register and accordingly sections 161 to 165 of the Housing Act (the Housing Register) cease to have effect.
+As a result of the introduction of the Homelessness Act 2002 and the Code of Guidance 2002 and 2006, and the Allocation of accommodation: choice based lettings code of guidance for local authorities published August 2008, and the Fair and Flexible statutory guidance on social housing allocations for local authorities in England published December 2009, local housing authorities are no longer required to maintain a housing register and accordingly sections 161 to 165 of the Housing Act 1996 (the Housing Register) cease to have effect.

 The Council has however, determined to maintain a housing register of applicants who have applied for accommodation, or a transfer from existing accommodation from either within its own stock or that of a participating Registered Social Landlord.
-Applications on the housing register have been assessed as being eligible for accommodation and prioritised as set out within this document (The Council's "Allocation Scheme")
+Applications on the housing register have been assessed as being eligible for accommodation and prioritised as set out within this document (The Council's "Allocation Scheme") The Housing Allocations Scheme is a Common Housing Allocations scheme between all Housing Associations, Accredited Private Landlords and Northampton Borough Council.